mikhaben/CrosshairsPlus/README.md

 **Assets/**
 - All texture files (.tga and .blp formats)
-- 73 different arrow styles numbered 0-72
+- A lot of different arrow styles numbered
 - Circle, core, shadow, and effect textures
 - Referenced by XML and Lua code via relative paths